rosell-dk/webp-express/README.txt

 = When is feature X coming? =
 No schedule.
 I move forward as time allows.
 I currently spend a lot of time answering questions in the support forum.
 If someone would be nice and help out answering questions here, it would allow me to spend that time developing.
 Also, donations would allow me to turn down some of the more boring requests from my customers, and speed things up here.

-Here are my loose plans ahead: The 0.10 release adds possibility to configure where the generated webp files are located.
-This together with a few other new options allows WebP Express to work together with the [Cache Enabler](https://wordpress.org/plugins/cache-enabler/) plugin.
-This is a great combination, which eliminates the need to redirect jpeg to webp.
-Read more about it [here](https://github.com/rosell-dk/webp-express/issues/133).
-The 0.11 release will probably add a some diagnose tool – this should release some time spend in the forum.
+Here are my loose plans ahead: The 0.11 release will probably add a some diagnose tool – this should release some time spend in the forum.
 0.12 could be focused on PNG.
 0.13 might be displaying rules for NGINX.
 0.14 might be supporting Save-Data header (send extra compressed images to clients who wants to use as little bandwidth as possible).
 0.15 might be multisite support.
 0.16 might be a file manager-like interface for inspecting generated webp files.
 0.17 might be WAMP support.
 This is all guessing.
 I’m only planning one milestone at the time.
 You can follow the issue queue here: https://github.com/rosell-dk/webp-express/issues

 If you wish to affect priorities, it is certainly possible.
 You can try to argue your case in the forum or you can simply let the money do the talking.
 By donating as little as a cup of coffee on [ko-fi.com/rosell](https://ko-fi.com/rosell), you can leave a wish.
 I shall take these wishes into account when prioritizing between new features.